Disargee18/Disargee18/README.md

-# Hi this is Argee aka Disargee
+# Hi this is Arji aka Disargee

 Always striving to be better.
 I am declaring that in this lifetime, i will attain success.